Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 ---
-title: Configuring Alfresco Search and Insight Engine
+title: Configuring Search and Insight Engine
 ---

-Use the following information to configure Alfresco Search and Insight Engine.
+Use the following information to configure Search and Insight Engine.

-## Alfresco Search and Insight Engine subsystem
+## Search and Insight Engine subsystem

-There is a search subsystem and it can be used to connect to Alfresco Search and Insight Engine (which is based on Solr 6).
+There is a search subsystem and it can be used to connect to Search and Insight Engine (which is based on Solr 6).

 Just like all previous versions of Solr, the activation and configuration of the Search and Insight Engine subsystem can be done by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the admin console, see [Configuring using the Admin Console](#configuring-using-the-admin-console).